 This blog challenge is to stimulate my own genealogy blogging efforts in 2014 by focussing on a different kind of genealogical record each week.
 I wanted a challenge that reflected my own archival background as well as my own genealogy interests and there are probably lots of other records that I could have included.
 The challenge has an Australian focus but most of these records will be found just about anywhere in the genealogy world.

 The 52 different types of genealogical records I finally decided on are listed in no particular order (each week will be a random surprise).
 Originally I planned to do this over 52 weeks but I now realise that I have to factor in travel and illness so it will continue a little bit over a year.
 Anyone is welcome to do all or part of this blogging challenge.
 Let me know if you are participating and I will put a link to your post under each week’s challenge.

-So far I know of five bloggers who are taking up the challenge and I have put links to their individual entries at the end of each week’s blog if they have submitted something for that week.
-Thanks Judy Webster, Sharn White, Cassmob, Anne and Sharon for participating and encouraging me to keep up the blog challenge myself!
+So far I know of six bloggers who are taking up the challenge from time to time and I have put links to their individual entries at the end of each week’s blog if they have submitted something for that week.
+Thanks Judy Webster, Sharn White, Cassmob, Anne, Campaspe Library and Sharon for participating and encouraging me to keep up the blog challenge myself!